sjackson0109/TeamsPublicHolidays/README.md

 1. **Requirements**: Ensure that you have the required PowerShell modules installed, including the Microsoft Teams module.
 2. **Import the Script**: Import the PowerShell script into your environment.
 3. **Update Parameters**: Modify the parameters in the script as needed, including the schedule name and country code.
-4. **Execute the Script**: Run the `Update-PublicHolidays` function with the desired parameters to update the schedule.
+4. **Execute the Script**: Run the `Update-TeamsPublicHolidays` function with the desired parameters to update the schedule.

 ### Examples